maros/Zway-BaseModule/README.md

 Module which provides many useful functions for other automation modules.
 Has no user facing functionality on its own.

+For basic usage just replace one line from the module initialisation

+'''
+inherits(MyModule, BaseModule); // instead of AutomationModule
+'''

+BaseModule helps module authors with these utilities:

+* Logging with prefixes instead of console.log and error
+* Timestamp of last real change in every vDev (metrics:changeTime)
+* Presence (via the Presence module)
+* Find devices based on criteria
+* Process devices from list of device IDs
+* Parse time
+* Compare time periods
+* Secure timeout handling

 # Methods

 ## log, error

-Log messages and errors to console with module name and id prefix
+Log messages and errors to console with module name and id prefix instead of console.log and console.error

 ## presenceModes